 A “car crash” is different according to some people because it implies that the driver could have avoided the accident by not doing something.
 For example, if the driver chose not to text, speed, or drive under the influence of alcohol, he could have avoided the car crash.

-Regardless of whether you’ve been injured in a car accident or car crash, you’re entitled to compensation if the other person was at fault.
+Regardless of whether you have been injured in a car accident or car crash, you’re entitled to compensation if the other person was at fault.

-What Should You Do Immediately After a Car Accident?
+What Should You Do Immediately After an Orange County Car Accident?

 Stay at the Scene of the Accident